RemiCSK/NERFs-3D-/README.md

     ```
     *(Note: Ensure you have compatible versions of PyTorch/TensorFlow depending on the implementation details, potentially with CUDA support if using a GPU).*

+4.  **Download the Dataset:**
+    The original download link for the synthetic dataset (like the Lego bulldozer) is often broken.
+You need to download it manually:
+    1. Go to the NeRF project page: [https://www.matthewtancik.com/nerf](https://www.matthewtancik.com/nerf)
+    2. Find the 'Data' section and click the link for 'NeRF Synthetic Data'.
+This will likely lead to a Google Drive folder.
+    3. Download the `nerf_synthetic.zip` file.
+    4. Extract the zip file.
+    5. Place the extracted `lego` folder inside a `nerf_synthetic_lego` directory within your project.
+The final path should look like: `./nerf_synthetic_lego/lego/`

 ## Usage

 *   **Understanding NeRFs:** Open and run the `projet_nerf_notebook.ipynb` notebook for a theoretical explanation and code walkthrough.